kamilburda/batcher/docs/sections/Customization.md

 You may set a different color tag representing the background layers by adjusting the `Color tag` option.

 This procedure is inserted at the first position.
-This prevents potential confusion when `Use layer size` is unchecked and the background is offset relative to the layer rather than the image canvas.
+This prevents potential confusion when `Resize to layer size` is unchecked and the background is offset relative to the layer rather than the image canvas.
-If this is your intention, you can always move this procedure below `Use layer size`.
+If this is your intention, you can always move this procedure below `Resize to layer size`.

 The background is merged automatically at the end of processing as the `Merge background` procedure is automatically added.
 See `Merge background` below for more information.